azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 12. Select **Create**.

-13. Navigate back to the **Service Bus namespace** in the Azure Portal
+13. Navigate back to the **Service Bus namespace** in the Azure Portal.

     - Select **Shared access policies** within the left menu, under Settings.